-Your vehicle has air outlets in the center and on the sides of the instrument panel and also may be equipped on the headliner.
+Your vehicle has air outlets in the center and on the sides of your instrument panel.

 You can turn the outlets from side-to-side or up and down to direct the flow of air.
 The left driver and passenger outlets on vehicles equipped with air conditioning have shut off knobs.
 Turn the knob to the left to shut off air flow or to the right to allow air flow.
 When you close an outlet, it will increase the flow of air coming out of any outlets that are open.
 The center outlet does not completely shut off airflow.